amun0905/Day-ahead-power-price-forecasting/README.md

 # NO2 Power Price Forecasting

 This project was a group project in the Energy Data Analysis Module of UCL's masters in Energy Systems and Data Analytics.
-The project aims to predict day-ahead electricity prices for the NO2 zone in Norway, leverageing data from the ENTSO-E API and testing the performance of various machine learning models.
+The project aims to predict day-ahead electricity prices for the NO2 zone in Norway, leveraging data from the ENTSO-E API and testing the performance of various machine learning models.

 ## Features Used